Breaking Free: How to Get Rid of the Yellow Heart on Snapchat?

 Turn a Yellow Heart into a Red Heart

-This is one way of getting rid of the Yellow Heart that you haven’t thought about, right?
-If you don’t like the Heart emoji, stick to the first solution I told you about.
+This is one way of getting rid of the Yellow Heart that you might not have considered.
+If you don’t like the Heart emoji, stick to the first solution I mentioned: reduce your conversations with that friend, and the heart will go away by itself.
+However, if the other person keeps talking to you, they’ll still see the heart on their account.

 Conclusion